ewellmann/capstone/starter_file/README.md

 The Capstone Project for the Azure Machine Learning Engineer Nanodegree allows us to apply your knowledge and skills to solve a real-world problem using Azure Machine Learning.
 We will create two models, one using Automated Machine Learning (AutoML) and another with customized hyperparameters using HyperDrive.
 The project requires us to compare the performance of both models and deploy the best one as a web service.
 We will also need to submit a README file detailing the data, models, performance, and deployment process.

 ## Project Workflow

+The workflow of the project involves choosing an external dataset, importing it into the workspace, and training two models using automated ML and HyperDrive.
+The performance of the models is then compared, and the best-performing model is deployed as a web service.
+Finally, the model endpoint is tested, and a README file is completed to describe the project and its results.
 ![architecture](screenshots/architecture.png)

 ## Dataset